Frequently Asked Questions

 If accepted as a recipient, you will be put on our waitlist.
 We make sure we pair you with the Service Dog that will best be suited to your disabilities, therefore the waiting period can vary based on when the dogs are scheduled to graduate, size requirements, or what tasks your Service Dog will need to be specially trained for.

-You will then have to travel to our facility to complete a two-week Transition Camp.
+You will then have to travel to our facility to complete a two-week Transfer Camp.
 During this time, you meet your new partner and learn how to work together.
 After successfully completing the camp, you will be a graduate team!

 • After you graduate, you are a member of our program for the working life of your dog.
 Because we are an ADI accredited organization, teams are required to return to our facility for annual recertification testing.